 Mission and Vision

-Our mission is to shift the way society views and values our oldest generations by fulfilling seniors’ dreams and sharing their stories to inspire those of all ages.
+Our mission is to shift the way society views and values our oldest generations by fulfilling older adults’ dreams and sharing their stories to inspire those of all ages.

-We envision a world in which society embraces aging and the inherent wisdom that accompanies it, where seniors are celebrated for their accomplishments and sacrifices, and where intergenerational connections are part of our daily lives.
+We envision a world in which society embraces aging and the inherent wisdom that accompanies it, where older adults are celebrated for their accomplishments and sacrifices, and where intergenerational connections are part of our daily lives.

 The Wish Process

-Wishes are submitted by nominators or senior applicants via our online or mail-in form.
+Wishes are submitted by nominators or older adult applicants via our online or mail-in form.
 They are received by our Wish Fulfillment staff in Denver, who screen the applications based on our qualification criteria.

-Wish Fulfillment staff call out to the nominators and the senior applicant to conduct a phone or in-person interview about the individual and the meaning behind their wish.
+Wish Fulfillment staff call out to the nominators and the older adult applicant to conduct a phone or in-person interview about the individual and the meaning behind their wish.
 They write up a report which is sent to our Validation Committee for their weekly review of Wishes.

 A volunteer committee reviews each Wish report, and makes a recommendation to the staff about which Wishes should be fulfilled.
 The staff reviews the recommendations and makes the final determination.